olivettiscuoladigitale/epub3-creator/README.md

 			                attributionUrl: "https://www.alfabook.it"
 			            },

-if `file` properties is not specified, no cover is set.
+If `cover.file` properties is not specified, no cover is set.

-If we want to set a cover we must compile the `cover.file` settings.
+To set a cover we must compile the `cover.file` settings.
 We can pass two type of image:

 - a string with path of image
 - a base64 image